Belal-Hassan/Truncatable_Primes_Library/README.md

 ## About The Project

-This library proviedes the user with functions for finding truncatable primes:
+This library proviedes the user with Functions & Definitions for finding truncatable primes:

 1. Left-truncatable primes
 2. right-truncatable priems
-3. left-and-right-truncatable primes
+3. left-and-right-truncatable primes.
 4. primes that are both left and right truncatable primes.

-The last two types of primes are not the same: left-and-right truncatable primes are primes that stay primes by removing their left and right digits, but the last one is a left-truncatable prime and a right-truncatable prime at the same time.
+The last two types of primes are not the same: left-and-right truncatable primes are primes that stay primes by removing their left and right digits simultaneously, but the last one is a left-truncatable prime and a right-truncatable prime at the same time.

-Note: Functions for left-and-right truncatable primes are still under construction.

 ### Built With

 * [![visual][visual.js]][visual-url]
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Functions
+## Functions & Definitions

+* `uint64` is the type used for an unsigned long long int.

+* `uint32` is the type used for an int.

+* `uint8` is the type used for a char.

-* `bool isPrime(int num)` checks if a num is prime.
+* `bool isPrime(uint64 num)` checks if a num is prime.

-* `bool isRTP(int num)` checks if a num is a right-truncatable prime (RTP).
+* `bool isRTP(uint64 num)` checks if a num is a right-truncatable prime (RTP).

-* `bool isLTP(int num)` checks if a num is a left-truncatable prime (LTP).
+* `bool isLTP(uint64 num)` checks if a num is a left-truncatable prime (LTP).

+* `bool isLRTP(uint64 num)` checks if a num is a left-and-right truncatable prime (LRTP).

-* `bool isTP(int num)` checks if a num is a RTP and a LTP at the same time (TP).
+* `bool isTP(uint64 num)` checks if a num is an RTP and an LTP at the same time (TP).

-* `void RTPs(int n)` outputs all n-digit RTPs.
+* `void RTPs(uint8 n)` outputs all n-digit RTPs.

-* `void LTPs(int n)` outputs all n-digit LTPs.
+* `void LTPs(uint8 n)` outputs all n-digit LTPs.

+* `void LRTPs(uint8 n)` outputs all n-digit LRTPs.

-* `void TPs(int n)` outputs all n-digit TPs.
+* `void TPs(uint8 n)` outputs all n-digit TPs.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact